 Despite the lack of exploration at Reveille during modern times, there is excellent road access that will provide VR with cost-effective exploration.
 Further, the nearby airport at Tonopah will also make for efficient airborne geophysical surveys.

 The Reveille property is located in Nye County in west-central Nevada.
 It is approximately 90 km’s east of Tonopah, Nevada, with access via Highway 6 to Warm Springs, Nevada.
 Local roads and trails provide excellent access both around and within the property itself.

 The property itself is located within the southern part of the Reveille range.
 Topographic relief on the property is just over 1,000 feet, with the central, ridgeline axis reaching 7,900 feet in elevation.

 Outcrop is extensive, and the predominance of limestone limits vegetation to grasses and sage, with sparse and stunted juniper.
 Where there is cover, colluvium is interpreted to be thin and local in nature.
-Soil profiles are poorly developed; fine, light brown colluvium normally gives way to more rubbly-weathered outcrop material within a metre of depth, or less.
+Soil profiles are poorly developed; fine, light brown colluvium normally gives way to more rubbly-weathered outcrop material within a half metre of depth, or less.